-- Follow your caregiver's directions: Take all medicine as directed.
+- Follow your healthcare provider's directions: Take all medicine as directed.
 Make sure you know how to safely use any medical devices, such as wheelchairs or oxygen tanks.

 - Eat a variety of healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Several small meals throughout the day may help decrease fatigue and help you get plenty of nutrition.

-- Get plenty of exercise: Talk to your caregiver about the best exercise plan for you.
+- Get plenty of exercise: Talk to your healthcare provider about the best exercise plan for you.
 Exercise can help decrease your symptoms and improve your mood and health.

 - Limit alcohol: Alcohol may increase your symptoms.
-Depending on your illness, your caregiver may recommend that you avoid alcohol.
+Depending on your illness, your healthcare provider may recommend that you avoid alcohol.

 - Do not smoke: If you smoke, it is never too late to quit.
 Smoking may make symptoms of your chronic disease worse.
-Ask your caregiver for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.